 The ESP32 CAM is a little different from the other development boards on this list.
 This fully-developed microcontroller also has an integrated camera and micro SD card socket.

-It includes an OV2640 module – which has a 2 Megapixel sensor – and also supports OV7670 cameras, too.
+It also includes an OV2640 module – which has a 2 Megapixel sensor – and also supports OV7670 cameras, too.

 As there are many components on the bottom, it may be easier to avoid a solderless breadboard when experimenting with the ESP32-CAM.
 Furthermore, the use of jumpers with female Dupont connectors is recommended.